ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Designing ABScribe

-\emph{\textbf{Variation Accordion}}: To help writers view multiple variations together, and navigate through them more easily, we pair the Hover Buttons with an accordion structure where each Variation Component has its own header, and all corresponding variations are stored underneath.
-Clicking on the variations in the accordion dynamically re-positions the Hover Buttons above the corresponding Variation Component, and vice versa, allowing users to manage multiple variations in a visually structured manner (Figure \ref{fig:variation_accordion})
+To help writers view multiple text variations together, and navigate through them more easily, we pair the Popup Toolbar with a sidebar organized in an accordion structure where each Variation Field has its own header, and all corresponding variations are stored underneath.
+Clicking on the variations in the sidebar dynamically re-positions the Popup Toolbar above the active Variation Field, and vice versa, allowing users to navigate through multiple variations in a visually structured manner (Figure \ref{fig:variation_accordion}).
+Users can show or hide the sidebar from the editor menu.

-The Variation Components, Hover Buttons, and the Variation Accordion work together to address R1, R2 and R3.
+The Variation Fields, Popup Toolbar, and the Variation Sidebar work together to address R1, R2 and R3.
+Note that the Popup Toolbar and Variation Fields have no AI capability, but support text revision by the user.
 To tackle R4, we developed two interface elements.